EPCCed/hpcss25/README.md

     you want the MPI processes to be distributed evenly to the nodes then set `tasks-per-node=32`.

-  * Jobs should be set to run in the reservation which has 8 nodes.
+  * Jobs already should be set to run in the reservation which has 8 nodes.

   * Remember that the runtime should be something like one second or more to be reliable.
 If you us small problem sizes or large numbers of processes then it may run too quickly - you should run using more iterations.

+  * You can vary the amount of computation the code does by setting a finite value of the Reynold's number - see the exercise sheet for details (this also gives much nicer pictures!).

+  * The algorithm may take a large number of iteratios to converge, especially for large problem sizes.
+If it does not reach convergence then the output pictures will look weird.
+However, it is **still OK in terms of performance** as each iteration takes the same time.